 Global Youth Institute

 Every year, Agriculture in the Classroom-Manitoba (AITC-M) and 4-H Manitoba (4-H MB) send two high school students with an interest in global food security and agriculture to represent Manitoba at the Global Youth Institute in Des Moines, Iowa in October.
-The selected students and their teacher/mentor representatives receive airfare, accommodation and all GYI conference expenses paid for the three-day event.
+The selected students and their teacher/mentor representatives receive airfare, accommodation and all GYI conference expenses paid for the four-day event.

 About the Global Youth Institute: